apache/tvm-rfcs/rfcs/0001-AMP_pass.md

 See [previous discussion thread](https://discuss.tvm.apache.org/t/rfc-relay-fp32-fp16-model-support/9994).

 As some have noticed the design can be simplified to a single pass where casting is determined by running type inference on mutated nodes.
-With a postorder traversal we can then check if we need to cast arguments/propagate color.
+With a post-order traversal we can then check if we need to cast arguments/propagate color.

 # Drawbacks